Velfi/Vizza/README.md

 Multi-species particle simulation where different types of particles interact based on attraction and repulsion rules.
 Observe how simple rules create complex emergent behaviors.

+### Ecosystem

+Artificial life simulation featuring agents with neural networks, chemical sensing, and evolutionary behavior.
+Watch as digital creatures evolve, learn, and interact through chemotaxis in a dynamic environment.

 ## Development

 Built with: